CollageDAO/Collage/readme.md

 For more information on Superfluid, refer to the [Superfluid Protocol Overview](https://docs.superfluid.finance/superfluid/protocol-overview/in-depth-overview).

+The Collage DAO project is divided into several modules, each serving a specific purpose:

+- **Module A: Collage Submissions**: Responsible for accepting new NFT design submissions from the Collaging DAO community.
+Members can submit their unique NFT designs, which will be considered for implementation in future voting cycles.
+To submit a design, join the Collaging DAO's Discord community and share your design in the designated channel.

+- **Module B: Voting on New Designs**: Focuses on the voting process for new NFT designs.
+The Collaging DAO conducts regular voting cycles to determine which designs will be implemented.
+Community members who hold Collage tokens and Collage NFTs can cast their votes on the Snapshot platform.
+The voting process is transparent and conducted on-chain.

+- **Module C: Collage Website**: Involves the development and maintenance of the Collage website.
+The website showcases the evolving Collage NFTs in a visually stunning collage-like image.
+It provides an intuitive user interface for community members to explore and engage with the project.

+- **Module D: NFT Revenue**: Handles the auctioning of NFTs and the distribution of revenue generated from the sales.
+The primary goal is to ensure that the majority of the revenue goes back to the artists who created the NFTs:

+- When NFTs are displayed on the Collage website, an auction feature is implemented to sell the NFTs to interested buyers.
+- The revenue generated from the NFT sales is distributed as follows: 99.9% of the revenue goes back to the artist who created the NFT, while the Collage DAO retains 0.1% as a platform fee.
+- The auction process is transparent and conducted on-chain, utilizing smart contracts to facilitate secure and verifiable transactions.
+- The revenue distribution to the artists is automated, ensuring a seamless and efficient process.
+- To participate in the auction and purchase NFTs, interested buyers can visit the Collage website and follow the instructions provided.
+- The Collage website will prominently display information about the revenue distribution model, emphasizing the project's commitment to supporting and empowering artists.

 ## Tools Used

 The Dynamic Collage NFT project utilizes the following tools and technologies: